AssetAtlasTracker/AssetAtlas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE]"
-labels: ''
-assignees: ''
+type: feature

 ---

-**Brief feature description**
+**Feature Description**
-A brief overview of the desired feature
+Please give a brief overview of the desired feature

 **Preferred Solution**
 If you have a particular idea for a solution or one you prefer, please describe it here

-**Additional Context**
+**Additional Information**
-Any other information you think might be useful
+If you have any other information you think might be useful, please add it here.